jithumohandas/learngo/chapter1/README.md

-# Chapter 1 - Hello World program
+# Chapter 1 - Hello World Program

 It is considered to be a custom to start any programming course by creating a **Hello World** program.
 The oethr motive is to shine light into the structure of a **Go** program.
 The feeling of running the first Go program is truly rewarding abd this would act as a motivation to move forward.